CMSgov/beneficiary-fhir-data/runbooks/how-to-rerun-failed-pipeline-load.md

         │    │
         │    └───...
         ```
-        The AWS S3 bucket name in the file structure above can be found within the ETL EC2 instance by running ```grep S3_BUCKET_NAME /bluebutton-data-pipeline/bfd-pipeline-service.sh | cut -f2 -d=```
+        The AWS S3 bucket name in the file structure above can be found within the ETL EC2 instance by running ```grep S3_BUCKET_NAME /bluebutton-data-pipeline/bfd-pipeline-service.sh | cut -f2 -d=```.

 3. Check if the pipeline is running with ```sudo systemctl status bfd-pipeline```, and if so, stop it with ```sudo systemctl stop bfd-pipeline```.